zhoubangtao/awesome-mine/README.md

 *Framework, tools and libraries for Big Data.*

 * [Spotify Luigi](https://github.com/spotify/luigi) - a Python package for building complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization, handling failures, command line integration, and much more.
+* [Caravel](https://github.com/airbnb/caravel) - Caravel is a data exploration platform designed to be visual, intuitive, and interactive

 ## Database Tools